skip to main content

 The impact of credit scoring on consumer lending

-Given that the purpose of the FICO credit score was the creation of a more fair system, was that goal achieved?
+Given that the purpose of the FICO credit score was the creation of a fairer system, was that goal achieved?

-There’s no doubt that the standardized, objective approach to credit scores has given many people access to lending, but the credit score is far from perfect.
+Undoubtedly, the standardized, objective approach to credit scores has given many people access to lending, but the credit scoring system could be better.

 Some things you can’t explain to an algorithm, such as a job loss that caused you to have difficulty paying your credit card bill.